spaghettiwews/blog/content/post/ramblings-on-everything-age-of-coronavirus.md

 ---

+Yesterday, Zimbabwe recorded its first death from this COVID-19 pandemic.
+The details surrounding the young man's death that came to light [today](https://web.archive.org/web/20200324195057/https://dailynews.co.zw/makamba-family-fumes-over-zororos-death/) are horrific to say the least.
+Horrific but unsurprising, sadly.
+Our public health infrastructure has been in shambles for years now.
+The government is woefully unprepared to deal with the few cases that have been confirmed, let alone a full-on outbreak.
+While we may be on the verge of a serious unmitigated disaster, there's still a reluctance to act and take decisive action by the government.
+A leadership vacuum it's been called by some.
+Sigh...
+We are quite literally on our own.

+---

 ## 23 March 2020

 I was listening to Bill Burr's Thursday Afternoon just before Friday Monday Morning podcast where he dropped the truest words said so far about this whole coronavirus situation: